rjdkmr/gcMapExplorer/docs/commands/normMCFS.rst

                          Maximum thershold value for normalization.
                         If contact frequency is greater than or equal to this thershold value, this value is discarded during normalization.

+  -st o/e, --stype o/e   Type of scaling.
+                        It may be either 'o/e' or 'o-e'.
+In case of 'o/e', Observed/Expected will be calculated while (Observed - Expected) will be calculated for 'o-e'.

   -ptnd 99, --percentile-thershold-no-data 99
                          It can be used to filter the map, where rows/columns with largest numbers